tisem-digital-marketing/smwa-demo-01/README.md

 1. Download Tweets using #worldwaterday (March 22, 2021)
 2. Visualise retweet and mention networks

+Both 1 and 2 are executed in the R script 'worldwaterday.R'

 ## License

 All materials are licensed under a Creative Commons CC-SA license.
 The license allows you to copy, remix and redistribute any of our publicly available materials, under the condition that you attribute the work.